 When babies are weaned from breast milk or formula they are often given pasteurized cow’s milk, which can be very hard to digest and highly allergenic.
 The pasteurization of milk kills lactase (the enzyme which helps with the digestion of lactose), denatures proteins and damages fats.
 If you are mindful that baby’s diet is high in calcium rich foods, cow’s milk is not a necessary addition and it can actually be problematic for many little ones: leading to eczema, ear infections, gastrointestinal discomfort, and an increased frequency of colds.

 bone broth for babies

-This is a sodium reduced version of my traditional bone broth recipe and it’s great for young babies.
-As they consume more food and less breast milk, the sodium in this recipe can be increased slightly to 1 tablespoon, if desired.
+This is a no-salt added, or sodium reduced version of my traditional bone broth recipe and it’s great for young babies.
+As they consume more food and less breast milk, the sodium in this recipe can be increased slightly, if desired.
 If adults are enjoying this broth as well, add additional salt to taste when consuming.

 What you'll need: